 Then, twist the torso quickly, turning from side to side.
 Do three sets of at least 12 reps or as many reps as you can in 20 seconds.

-This movement will strengthen and stabilize your back, upper and lower abs, obliques, etc.
+In my experience and based on my analysis, this movement will strengthen and stabilize your back, upper and lower abs, obliques, etc.

 What Are the Unique Muscle Activation Patterns in Sandbag Training?

 Sandbag training uniquely activates stabilizing muscles due to the shifting weight of the sand, offering a dynamic workout that challenges the body differently than static weights.
 This leads to improved balance and core strength as muscles adapt to the unpredictable nature of the sandbag's movement.